India U20 women's coach Alexandersson eyes victorious ending to Uzbekistan tour

 "It was a good game for our side.
 We struggled with our high press in the first 15-20 minutes.
 We were not aggressive enough.
 But with time, we improved and also started to create chances after good build-ups and movements.

 "We dominated them in the second half, even though we conceded a couple of chances because of individual mistakes.
 But we created many more chances than they did, and, for sure, deserved a win.
-But you have to score goals with these chances," said the Swedish tactician.
+But you have to score goals with these chances," said the Swede.

 "The feeling was a bit negative for a short moment after we reached the venue on Sunday and learned that we wouldn't be able to play.
 But we are a tight group who have been together for a few months, so the girls handled it very well.
 We are staying at a very good hotel with good food and facilities.
 I must commend the attitude of the girls," said Alexandersson.